Steve6546/Wallpapers/README.md

 AZM AI is built by a dedicated team of contributors, and every contribution is greatly appreciated!

-This project is based on OpenHands under the MIT license.
-We've built upon their excellent foundation to create AZM AI with our own enhancements and modifications.
+This project is based on the original foundation under the MIT license.
+We've built upon that excellent foundation to create AZM AI with our own enhancements and modifications.

 For a list of open source projects and licenses used in AZM AI, please see our [CREDITS.md](./CREDITS.md) file.